Skip to content ↓

 Expectations and Routines

-- P.E. days this term are: Monday – Dance (indoors) and Friday – Tag Rugby (outdoors).
-Please wear your full P.E. kit to school on Monday and Friday.
+- P.E. days this term are: Wednesday – Fundamental Movement (indoors) and Friday – Football (outdoors).
+Please wear your full P.E. kit to school on Wednesday and Friday.

 Reading at home.
 In Year 3, this should happen every day.
 Reading 15-20 minutes a day can significantly impact a child’s development.
 It improves language skills, vocabulary, and comprehension.
 Regular reading fosters critical thinking, creativity, and empathy.
 It also strengthens the parent-child bond and instills a lifelong love for learning and books, paving the way for future academic success.
 This can be in a variety of forms, such as: children reading independently, sharing a chapter together and reading on Fonetti (if your teacher has given you access).
 Also, remember reading to your child and listening to audiobooks is extremely beneficial too!

-Reading books and reading records will be issued for children to bring home in the first week.
-We will expect children to read as much as possible at home (daily) as part of their weekly homework tasks.
+We expect children to read as much as possible at home (daily) as part of their weekly homework tasks.
 Reading records should be commented in by an adult a minimum of 3 times a week.
 Reading Records and reading books should be transferred between home and school every day.
 Please ensure Accelerated Reader quizzes are completed within 48 hours of finishing the book.
 See below for the links to assist with reading using apps and AR Quizzes.
 We expect every child to complete a minimum of 3 quizzes every term.

 Homework